Exposure Management Explained: How to Go Beyond Vulnerability Scanning

 x minute read

-Refreshed and updated September 10th, 2025.
+Refreshed and updated May 28th, 2026.

 What Is Exposure Management?

-Exposure management is the process of identifying and prioritizing security risks associated with a given organization’s assets.
-These assets can be anything from endpoints and applications to users and hardware-each with unique properties that an attacker may attempt to exploit.
+Exposure management is the process of identifying and prioritizing security risks associated with a given organization's assets.
+These assets can be anything from endpoints and applications to users and hardware, each with unique properties that an attacker may attempt to exploit.

 By gaining an understanding of these assets and their vulnerabilities, organizations can better manage their attack surface, which makes up all of the potential entry points that a threat actor may leverage to gain access to a network.
-Without proper controls in place, this attack surface can increase an organizations risk posture.
+Without proper controls in place, this attack surface can increase an organization's risk posture.

-Exposure Management vs Vulnerability Management
+Exposure Management vs. Vulnerability Management

-The 4 Key Components of Exposure Management
+The Four Core Components of Exposure Management

 Exposure Management Lifecycle